shenAwesome/jThread/README.md

 # jThread
 A poor man's Thread for JavaScript

 The goal of jThread is to mimic the JAVA Thread in JavaScript to solve the 'Callback Hell' problem.

-In the Web page development, there are mainly 2 types of async logic: Ajax call or UI logic needs user interaction.
-With callbacks, the code is often tightly coupled, the callback chain can be difficult to understand or debug.
-Code re-usability is harder to achieve . jThread utilizes the 'Thread&Activity' concept to solve the problem.
+Disadvantages of callback coding style:
+* Code is either tightly coupled or messy with jumping logic (therefore harder to understand/maintain).
+* Code re-usability is harder to achieve, as every method has to take care of the callback.
+* Validation|Error handling is harder

+So why not use promises?
+Short answer is it looks ugly and complex to me.

-It is inspired by the workflow/activity design.
+JThread utilizes the 'Thread&Activity' concept to solve the problem with natural JavaScript.
+It is inspired by the workflow/activity design and has two important Types: Thread and Activity.

-When coding with jThread, There are two important Types: Thread and Activity.
-A Thread mimics the behaviour of a thread in languages like Java or C#, where you can code in a blocking style without callbacks.
+* A Thread mimics the behaviour of a thread in languages like Java or C#, where you can code in a blocking style without callbacks.
-Activities are wrappers around the asynchronous functions and should only be used inside a thread.
+* Activities are wrappers around the asynchronous functions and should only be used inside a thread.
 You can create new Activities easily to reuse them later, or just wrap any async logic as anonymous Activity in the Thread.

 Rule of thumb:
 * Activities can only be used inside a Thread.